-Understanding how small and medium sized business organisations and enterprises actually learn, in organisational process terms, is clearly important.
-In the words of Gibb (1997; p.
-18), for small and medium sized businesses “…its ability to survive will be a function of its ability to learn”.
-Drawing from Politis (2005), prior experience on its own does not necessarily translate directly into knowledge required for small and medium sized business organisations and enterprises.
-For organisational as opposed to individual learning, what matters is carefully structured information (see Holcomb et al., 2009).
+To counterbalance the foregoing discussion which has addressed some of the complexities associated with learning practices, we must also recognise that for organisational as opposed to individual learning, what matters is carefully structured information (see Holcomb et al., 2009).
 Only organisational processes, over and above individual managerial experiences, can drive systematic knowledge development and retention aligned specifically to organisational need and competitive advantage (Politis, 2005; Matthews et al., 2017).
-It has been argued that such processes must effectively support the ability of the individual manager to recognize opportunities and simultaneously act upon them (Lumpkin and Lichtenstein, 2005).
+It has been argued that such processes must effectively support individual managers to recognise and act on opportunities (Lumpkin and Lichtenstein, 2005).
 It is also clear from entrepreneurship literature (Cope, 2003, 2005) that learning by small and medium sized project organisations is unlikely to be focused idiographically on single events; rather it occurs right through the manager’s life.
-In other words the knowledge concerned often has a nomothetic character by pertaining to isomorphically comparable repeating experiences over the course of years or decades where the manager has learned either directly through trial and error experimentation, or indeed indirectly through training, hearsay, anecdote, etc. In view of our earlier point concerning novelty and ambiguity, the challenge of learning meaningfully from relatively uncommon project experiences which possess such characteristics to limited extents, might be construed as an important blind spot, or at least a weak spot, for organisational learning.
-Also suggested by the literature (Harrison and Leitch, 2005; Baggen et al., 2016) is that learning by small and medium sized project organisations is likely to be impacted by a broad range of extraneous factors such as the prevailing business environment, various skills issues, and a wide range of political and other social variables.
+In other words the knowledge concerned often has a nomothetic character by pertaining to isomorphically comparable repeating experiences over the course of years or decades where the manager has learned either directly through trial-and-error experimentation, or indeed indirectly through training, hearsay, anecdote, etc. Also suggested by the literature (Harrison and Leitch, 2005; Baggen et al., 2016) is that learning by small and medium sized project organisations is likely to be impacted by a broad range of extraneous factors such as the prevailing business environment, various skills issues, and a wide range of political and other social variables,.
+Some of these will be fundamental across the project society context while others will be highly particular for individual projects.
 This further underscores our concern that the processes and mechanisms of organisational learning may often struggle to strike an effective balance between idiographic and nomothetic knowledge, perhaps sometimes erring on the side of over-generalising from unique project experiences.
 Accordingly, it becomes important to theorise organisational learning processes by small and medium sized project organisations as likely to be powerfully advantaged by finding ways to intersect with managerial wisdom accumulated over perhaps long periods, conceivably drawing on entire careers, and which have followed diverse paths.
 Clearly, therefore, small and medium sized project organisational learning processes should aspire to move beyond an individual project-by-project focus; they should instead be iterative – by making provision for considering how each project experience of individual practitioners, or management teams, might modify and improve the greater knowledge that accumulates within the project society.